 Is my building registered?

-Below is an interactive list of current Registered Buildings, divided into Parish order.
+Below is an interactive list of current Registered Buildings, divided into districts.
 If you click on the property name you will be able to view details including the Registration certificate, report, site plan and photographs.

 Registered Buildings are those buildings and structures identified on the Island as having special architectural or historical interest.

 Whilst there are over two hundred and fifty buildings currently entered on the Departments register, building registration is a continuous process.

 A further two hundred and seventy five buildings have been identified by the Departments Conservation Officer as potentially being worthy of research and possible inclusion on the register.
 Research and investigation is being progressed at the current time.
 Any correspondence regarding registered buildings should be sent to firstname.lastname@example.org

 Carrying out works to a registered building